A Core Model for Choreographic Programming: References

-We omitted nondeterministic computation because it is not necessary for our development.
-Nevertheless, due to its succint definition and minimality, MC can be seen as promising stepping stone to explore primitives for expressing more kinds of concurrent behaviour.
-For example, it is easy to extend MC to support nondeterministic choices, borrowing from other developments for more abstract choreographies, such as in~\cite{BZ07,QZCY07,LGMZ08,CHY12}.
-Specifically, we could add the following primitive (we give syntax and semantics):

-The choice $C_1 \oplus^{\pid p} C_2$ reads as ``process $\pid p$ (nondeterministically) chooses to proceed with $C_1$ or $C_2$''.
-Extending SP and our definition of EPP is straightforward, since a choice fundamentally behaves as an if-then-else conditional that nondeterministically chooses its continuation:

-\smallpar{Amendment.} In~\cite{LMZ13}, the authors describe an amendment procedure for a choreography language that is not meant for implementations and is not Turing complete.
-Our amendment procedure is different since it is based on merging, which is not considered in~\cite{LMZ13}.
+\smallpar{Merging and Amendment.} Amendment was first studied by~\citet{LMZ13} for a simple language with finite traces (thus not Turing complete).
+Our definition is different, since it uses merging for the first time.

 We could define our amendment procedure in different ways, e.g., by propagating selections from a process to another as a chain, rather than from one process to all the others.
 This would not influence our results.